Open Access Dissertation

 The current study included 321 children referred for academic concerns, and sought to improve on prior studies by comparing WISC-IV and WISC-III profiles as they related to parent report of child emotional and behavioral problems in a diverse, primarily low-income sample.
 The current study found significant differences between the WISC III and WISC IV in their relation to behavior problems.
 The potential contributing factors to these differences were discussed.
 Additionally, intellectual abilities were significantly associated with children's reading and math achievement.
 Child attention problems, assessed by parent report and child performance, were associated with reading and math achievement over and above verbal and nonverbal intellectual abilities.
 Of particular interest, these results indicate that observable difficulties maintaining attention, as captured by parent report of attention problems, may be particularly important in math abilities.
 Taken together, these results have important implications for the psychological assessment process as well as interventions targeting improved outcomes for children's behavioral, emotional, and academic development.

 January, Alicia Mariana, "Tell me more about it: a query into intelligence scores and their relations with achievement and problem behavior" (2012).
 Wayne State University Dissertations.
-Paper 545.
+545.